by John Patrick Green

 The story concludes happily, bringing Red Panda back home, too, with a job that suits his own unique talents.

-The only possible caution I can think of is that at one point Red Panda, instead of catching fish, ends up with a topless mermaid, with arms strategically crossed (see the picture).
+The only possible caution I can think of is that at one point Red Panda, instead of catching fish, ends up with a mermaid that may or may not be topless – we can’t tell because she has her arms strategically and tightly crossed (see the picture).
 This is the only picture that is even mildly risqué.

 Hippopotamister is a sweet funny story that any child in the early grades will enjoy, and it might be just the thing for a reluctant reader.